everx-labs/evernode-ds/README.md

 -   NETWORK_TYPE
 -   EVERNODE_FQDN
 -   LETSENCRYPT_EMAIL

--   HTPASSWD.
-Set this variable if you need access to the ArangoDB web interface.\
+3.2.2 Generate credentials to access the ArangoDB web interface

-     For example: HTPASSWD='admin:$apr1$zpnuu5ho$Swc8jhnhlHV.qqgoaLGdO1'.
-Single quoutes needed to escape "$" symbols.\
+Generate credentials (usernames and password) for basic authentication and update `.htpasswd` file.\
-     You can generate HTPASSWD running `htpasswd -nb admin 12345`
+You can generate it by running `htpasswd -nb <name> <password>`

-3.2.2 Run configuration script
+3.2.3 Run configuration script

 ```
 $ ./configure.sh